Frequently Asked Questions

 The symptoms observed depend on the concentration.

-Does ozone have carcinogenic effects?
+Is ozone dangerous and have carcinogenic effects?

 No, according to the INRS (National Research and Safety Institute):